-• Monitoring the liquid discharges of nuclear facilities (nuclear power stations, Mol-Dessel site) and NORM-industries (Tessenderlo - discharges of Ra);
+• Monitoring the liquid discharges of nuclear facilities (nuclear power stations, Mol-Dessel site) and NORM-industries (Tessenderlo historical discharges of 226Ra);

 The territorial monitoring programme has given priority to monitoring the possible major routes of contamination of the environment (river basins and maritime zone) as well as those of direct human contamination (food chain).
 All or part of the areas referred to above are monitored depending on the regions and the presence of nuclear or non-nuclear industries.